 How does CommunityLink work?

 CommunityLink is only available for Kangaroo Island based organisations.
-Submissions for 2019-20 are now open.
-Submissions close Thursday 28th February 2019.
+Submissions for 2019-20 are now closed and will re-open in February 2020.

 General Sponsorship Enquiries

 SeaLink receives many requests for travel, financial, prizes and gifts support, however, our priority is to support Kangaroo Island to assist with the development and growth of its community.

 If you are seeking sponsorship which will support the Kangaroo Island community please click here for a general sponsorship application form.
 Please read the SeaLink Sponsorship Conditions & General Information carefully before submitting your application.

 SeaLink Kangaroo Island Racing Carnival 20 - 22 February 2020

 The SeaLink Kangaroo Island Racing Carnival is held in February each year over three days.
 The Carnival features two race meetings, a casual smaller affair on the Thursday and KI Cup Day on the Saturday with the feature race being the Dudley Wines Kangaroo Island Cup.

 Hundreds of visitors from the mainland flock to the island, many making a long weekend or short break holiday out of their stay.

 If you are interested in more information on our 2020 KI Cup Day Packages, please register your details here and we’ll send it to you when it is released.

 Tour de Cure – SA Discovery Tour 23 - 26 May 2019